 Students or staff who are victims may request changes in academic, living, or work situations if they are reasonably available.
-These requests are available to victims whether or not they choose to report crimes to campus security or local law enforcement.
+These requests are available to victims whether or not they chose to report crimes to campus security or local law enforcement.

-Students - For academic, living, or work assistance, contact the AVP of Students 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838
+Students - For academic, living, or work assistance, contact the VP of Student Services at 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838